 With increasing demands on their time, management teams must prioritize effectively and focus maximum attention on activities that drive superior performance.
 To assist with this, many organizations have implemented a wide variety of performance management practices, but there have been varying degrees of success.
 This has caused some to question whether or not a strong performance management approach has sufficient payback to merit a significant degree of management focus.

 In addition, all organizations are currently being challenged to manage effectively through the current economic recession brought on by the global financial crisis.
 As a result, the importance of effective performance management (PM) practices has been heightened even further.

-To provide further insight into the performance management and the results of the survey, we sat down for a Q&A with Philip Townsend, PwC Partner, National Performance Management Services Leader and Stuart Smith, PwC Vice-President, Performance Management Services.
+To provide further insight into the performance management and the results of the survey, we sat down for a Q&A with Philip Townsend, former PwC Partner, National Performance Management Services Leader and Stuart Smith, former PwC Vice-President, Performance Management Services.

 Why did you feel the need to produce this survey?

 Philip Townsend: While there have been many studies that define leading practices in managing certain aspects of performance, there has been limited research that looks at performance management in a comprehensive and integrated way and correlates specific practices with superior strategic, competitive, operational, and financial outcomes.
 Our objective was to fill this gap.

 Stuart Smith: The report examines some fundamental questions:

 Who did you survey and when?

 SS: We conducted a comprehensive online survey of over 400 senior leaders in both the public and private sector.
 We followed this up with 12 in-depth interviews to explore certain key issues in more detail.
 The survey was conducted in late 2008, as the global financial crisis created an unprecedented sell-off in stock markets around the world, and the interviews were conducted in early 2009 in the midst of the global recession.